Providing You With Expert Legal Representation For White Collar Charges In League City TX.

 The term white collar crime is a misnomer in the sense that the wardrobe has nothing to do with the criminal act, but these offenses are serious regardless of ambiguous terminology.
 They encompass a wide array of financial misconduct, often in the context of government or corporate culture.
 There is no crime listed in US or Texas criminal laws, but the FBI has developed a working definition of white collar crimes.
 This class of offenses is characterized by misrepresentations, concealment, or a violation of trust to advance the actor’s financial interests.
 White collar crimes typically do not involve violence or threats, but they often lead to extreme losses for victims.

-Officials diligently investigate and pursue those suspected of white collar crime activity, so it is wise to retain a skilled attorney for assistance.
-The Law Offices of Tad Nelson & Associates is committed to defending individuals accused of these offenses, and we are experienced in developing strategies for fighting the charges.
-Please contact our firm to schedule a consultation with a League City white collar crimes lawyer who can explain how the laws work.
-Some background information is also useful.
+Officials diligently investigate and pursue those suspected of white collar crime activity, so it is wise to retain a skilled criminal defense lawyer for assistance.
+The Law Office of Tad Nelson & Associates is committed to defending individuals accused of these offenses, and we are experienced in developing strategies for fighting the criminal charges.
+Please contact our law firm to schedule a consultation with a League City white collar crimes lawyer who can explain how the laws work.
+Some background information on the criminal justice system is also useful.

 Our Legal Services for White Collar Crime Defense

-There may be no statutory definition of white collar crimes, but both US and Texas laws cover the misconduct associated with them.
+There may be no statutory definition of white collar crimes, but both US and Texas criminal justice system laws cover the misconduct associated with them.
 Most offenses are established through statutes on theft, fraud, and bribery.
-We will be at your side to defend charges for:
+Our criminal defense lawyers will be at your side to defend charges for:

 - Bank and mortgage fraud, including making false statements to financial institutions;

 - False statements in connection with Social Security disability benefits;